• Backed by the Science of Silence

 How To Specify

-We work closely with engineers, builders and facility managers to configure each acoustic door to meet the unique needs of the project.
+We work with engineers, builders and facility managers to specify each Sonic Access door to suit the project.

 • Vision panels